SohanChoudhury/JackalDS/about.md

 I enjoy new foods, attending talks, and striking up conversation about watches, politics, [logic problems](https://github.com/SohanChoudhury/APrisonerProblem), and anything in between.
 Oh, and I also run a fantastic blog with an okay guy.

------

 Want to learn more?
 Check out my personal [website](http://sohanchoudhury.com), or shoot me an email at sohan@jackalds.com!

+-----

+Now that you know a little bit about us, we would love to get to know you!
+Feel free to reach out to us individually or at mail@jackalds.com.